HiSPARC/sapphire/doc/tutorial.rst

     >>> gpstime.gpstimestamp()
     1354320000

-It is now easy to select events occuring between 12:00 and 13:00 hours GPS time on December 2, 2012::
+It is now easy to select events occurring between 12:00 and 13:00 hours GPS time on December 2, 2012::

     >>> t0 = sapphire.time_util.GPSTime(2012, 12, 2, 12).gpstimestamp()